Golden Nymph Awards

 The Golden Nymph Award(s) are the prizes awarded to the winners of the Official Competition of the Monte-Carlo Television Festival.

 History

 Prince Rainier III of Monaco created the Festival de Télévision de Monte-Carlo in 1961 to "encourage a new art form, in the service of peace and understanding between the people".

 The Golden Nymphs are the prizes awarded to the winners of the Official Competition.
-The statuettes are copies of the sculpture La nymphe Salmacis, created by François Joseph Bosio of Monaco, "King's Senior Sculptor" to Louis XVIII of France, the original of which is still exhibited at the Louvre museum in Paris.
+The statuettes are copies of the sculpture La nymphe Salmacis, created by François Joseph Bosio of Monaco, "King's Senior Sculptor" to Louis XVIII, the original of which is still exhibited at the Louvre museum in Paris.

 The Festival de Télévision de Monte-Carlo ends with the Golden Nymph Award Ceremony.

 Official Competition

 The Golden Nymph awards recognize the best TV programs and actors from around the world.
 Winners are given a Golden Nymph statuette or other prizes.
 Throughout the Festival, international juries composed of industry professionals participate in screenings of all the programming in the competition.
 Each year, more than 30 countries are represented in the competition, with more than 60 programs selected for nomination.

 Entry into the Official Competition is free and open to all international networks, distributors and production companies.

 The Official Competition is separated into the following categories: